Artem-Parashchuk/Artem-Parashchuk/README.md

 </div>

 ## Hi there, my name is Artem Parashchuk👋
- I am an enthusiastic Junior Frontend Developer.
+ I am an enthusiastic Frontend Developer.
 I have a qualification in creation of adaptive and cross-browser interfaces.
 I had experience in teamwork, where I helped solve the most difficult tasks.
 Perseverance, desire to learn and responsibility is the basis of my work ethic.